emgarten/Sleet/doc/private-feed-s3.md

 1. Choose `Use a blueprint` at the top
 1. Under *Blueprint name* search for `cloudfront` and select `Modify HTTP response header`
 1. Name the function `sleet-private-feed-basic-auth`
-1. Under *Excecution role* select `Create a new role from AWS policy templates`
+1. Under *Execution role* select `Create a new role from AWS policy templates`
 1. Name the role `sleet-private-feed-basic-auth-role`
 1. `Basic Lamdba@Edge permissions` should be automatically added as part of the template